 Maintaining our composure around our kids has several benefits that go above and beyond just making us feel like good parents.

-A 2014 study in Psychological Science, conducted jointly between researchers from the University of California, San Francisco, and New York University, separated mothers and their infants for a brief period of time, then exposed the mothers to some mild negative stressors.
-Upon being reunited with their babies, the infants embodied the same negative stress their mothers had experienced.
-It’s not known exactly how those emotions were transferred, but even without being exposed to the stressor itself, the infants sensed that their mother was stressed and emulated those emotions.
+In a 2014 study published in Psychological Science, researchers from the University of California, San Francisco and New York University briefly separated mothers and their infants before introducing the mums to some minor stressful situations.
+When they were reunited with their mothers the infants exhibited the same negative stress their mums did.
+It is unclear exactly how those feelings were passed on, but even in the absence of direct contact with the stressor, the infants could detect their mother's stress and emulated it.

-And when the dust settles and your little one is sleeping through the night, and you managed to get through the process without giving in to feelings of frustration and guilt, you’re not just going to feel like you hit a hole-in-one.
-You’re going to feel like you just won the World Parenting Championship.
-You’ll feel like the undisputed heavyweight champion of motherhood.
+And when you child is sleeping through the night, and you have worked through the process without giving up to feelings of guilt and frustration you're going to feel an amazing sense of achievement.
+You'll experience a sense of victory similar to winning the World Parenting Championship.

 Mums and Dads, sleep filled nights are just around the corner!
 Be patient and composed, and it's all with your reach.